Alexander Kirkland

 William Alexander Kirkland (September 15, 1901, Mexico City, Mexico – c.
 1986) was a leading man in Hollywood during the early sound era as well as a stage actor who starred in productions of the Group Theatre in New York.

 Biography

 Kirkland was born on September 15, 1901, in Mexico City, the son of Robert Gowland Kirkland and Charlotte Megan.
 He was the grandson of rear admiral William Alexander Kirkland and Consuela Gowland.

 Kirkland attended the Taft School in Watertown, Connecticut and the University of Virginia.
 He later attended the Pennsylvania Academy of Fine Arts, and while in Philadelphia, he began his acting career at the Hedgerow Theatre in Media, Pennsylvania.
 His first play on Broadway was The Devil to Pay.
+He starred as Marius in the 1930 Broadway production of Marseilles.

 He was also a freelance writer and contributed stories to popular national magazines.
 In the late 1920s, Kirkland moved to Hollywood and starred as leading man to Tallulah Bankhead in Tarnished Lady (1931).
 Other credits include Charlie Chan's Chance (1932), Social Register (1934) A Face in the Crowd (1957), A Passport to Hell and Devil's Lottery.